Outdoor Adventures Staff

 Frank Olive - Assistant Coordinator

 Frank has been Assistant Coordinator of Outdoor Adventures since January 2010.
 He is a twenty year Alaska resident who has had many great adventures all over the interior.
-Climbing and skiing are his passion, and through these passions he has also explored many of the mountains of Alaska.
+Climbing and skiing are his passions, and through these passions he has explored many of the mountains ranges of Alaska.
 Riding his bicycle beautiful places around the world has been a big part of his life too.
-He is the instructor for Intro to Mountaineering, Beginning Rock Climbing, Intro to Winter Camping, Intro to Arctic backpacking, and Intro to Expedition Kayaking courses at UAF.
+He is the instructor for Intro to Mountaineering, Beginning Rock Climbing, Intro to Winter Camping, Intro to Arctic Backpacking, Advanced Wilderness Leadership and Intro to Expedition Kayaking courses at UAF.
 His kids take up all his time that is not spent instructing or in the Mountains.
 Frank loves sharing his knowledge and passion for the wild places of Alaska with the students of UAF.

-Credentials: Level 1 Avalanche and Level 2 Avalanche, Wilderness First Responder, AMGA CWI, PCIA CWI-L, Swift Water Rescue, USSA Club Level Coach, Level 1 Challenge Course Practitioner.
+Credentials: Level 1 Avalanche and Level 2 Avalanche, Wilderness First Responder, AMGA SPI, AMGA CWI-L, PCIA CWI-L, Swift Water Rescue, USSA Club Level Coach, Level 1 Challenge Course Practitioner.

 Adam McComb - Student Assistant

 Adam began working with Outdoor Adventures in 2012.
-He is currently studying Mechanical Engineering.
+He is currently studying Geology.
 Adam is enthusiastic about everything outdoors and has experence in rock climbing, biking, skiing, backpacking, rafting and kayaking.
 Any day he spends in the wilderness, with a good challenge, is a great day for him.

 Credentials: Wilderness First Responder, Wilderness First Aid, Level 1 and Level 2 Avalanche, Swift Water Rescue, PCIA CWI-L

 Michelle Klaben - Student Assistant

 A communications major hailing from the Kenai Peninsula, Michelle began employment with Outdoor Adventures in the Fall of 2011.
 She is an avid Nordic Skiier and loves Alaskan winters, even here in Fairbanks.
 Michelle likes to get off campus and outside whenever she can be it biking, hiking, or skiing.

 Credentials: Wilderness First Aid, Certified ACE Group Fitness Instructor, Wilderness First Responder, Swift Water Rescue

 Completed: Introduction to Wilderness Leadership